NorwegianVeterinaryInstitute/BioinfTraining/saga.md

 Do it twice, to be sure all data has been transfered.
 Defined blocks that you are sure can be transfered, and check the log.

 Note difference:
-- `rsync -rauPWD source destination` : places the whole source directory into destination directory
+- `rsync -rauPW source destination` : places the whole source directory into destination directory
-- `rsync -rauPWD source/ destination` : places the **content** of source directory into destination directory
+- `rsync -rauPW source/ destination` : places the **content** of source directory into destination directory

 Please do a little test with `--dry-run` to `rsync` : this will simulate the run without copying files: then you can check if they arrive in the folder you chose.
 There is a difference using `folder/` and `folder`.